📖Table of contents

 Introduction to the low-carbon transition

-Introduction to the Bilan Carbone®
+Introduction to Bilan Carbone®

 Step 1 - Framing the approach